You may wish to read an introductory page to Roman Spain first.

 In 1212 the Almohads suffered a major defeat at Las Navas de Tolosa.
 They had managed to bring a large army across the Strait of Gibraltar and had conquered many towns and fortresses in Castile and Extremadura.
 Pope Innocent III called upon the Spanish kings to set aside their disagreements and to join their forces.
 So they did and so great was their victory that eventually their armies could attack Andalusia and conquer Cordoba in 1236 and Seville in 1248.

-The Christian Reconquista did not mean the disappearance of Islamic art in Andalusia.
+The Christian Reconquista did not mean the disappearance of Islamic art and other Muslim customs in Andalusia.
 Mudéjar is the term used to indicate: a) the Moorish style which characterizes many monuments and works of art which were built/made after the Reconquista; b) the Muslims who continued to live in Spain.